-model was introduced and wondered how long it would take for the players in our markets to be willing to book online.
+For the last several years we have listened to the market and studied a great deal of information.
+It never has ceased to amaze our team how many people have weighed in on the subject with either little practical experience as an operator or a complete lack of understanding about how this all actually works.
+There was skepticism here when the entire trade model was introduced and we wondered how long it would take for the players in our markets to be willing to book online.
 It must be said that we were incredibly surprised at how short that window would be.
 Buyer behavior and its relationship to pricing have long been studied and there is a plethora of information for anyone willing to look.
-The only situation we have found where these opportunities are unfavorable to a golf facility is when a property signs up and then does absolutely nothing with the tools provided.
+The only scenario we have found where these third party provider opportunities are unfavorable to a golf facility is when a property signs up and then does absolutely nothing with the tools provided.
 In this scenario, a case can be made that the only one benefitting is the third party provider.
 Ask yourself the question, could the same be said if you purchased an Apple Computer and never turned it on or bought a car yet did not learn to drive.
-As an industry we must be willing to learn new things that often may challenge our assumed constraints.
-I once said to a senior manager in reference to this subject, "Are you asking me to forget 50% of what I have learned in my career?"
-His response to me was, "only if it prevents us from getting better, producing more players and becoming more profitable".
-As difficult as it was, the more the convinced me, the better we became.
-We continue to improve everyday and are producing more play and are becoming more profitable.
+Our industry must be willing to learn new things that often may challenge our assumed constraints.
+The question was once asked to a senior manager in reference to this subject, "Are you asking me to forget 50% of what I have learned in my career?"
+His response to me was, "only if it allows us to get better, produce more players and become more profitable".
+As difficult as it was and the more they convinced me, the better we became.
+We continue to improve everyday and are producing more play, more revenue and are ultimately becoming more profitable in down trending markets.